Return To Practice

 - Official pass results of the Canadian Dietetic Registration Examination (CDRE)

-- Original criminal record checks, adult and child abuse registry checks.
+- Original criminal record checks with vulnerable sector check, adult and child abuse registry checks.
 All checks must be completed within six months of application.
 Please be aware that only original documents are acceptable for application for registration with the College.
 If you order your criminal record check online from the Winnipeg Police Service, you must choose the College of Dietitians of Manitoba as the receiving agency to allow the College to receive the document directly in its official form.
 Otherwise, the document that is available for you to print out will be stamped with the word “VOID” and is not acceptable to the College.

 - Proof of identity and current legal name, such as a passport or drivers licence